Intro by Maria

 M: This film is chock full of mental health problems; we have drug addiction issues, body issues, depression/suicide issues; all these issues seem real in the movie.

-B: The body issue topic didn’t seem like a gimmick, so it was well done; the depiction of suicide; Frank really just wants to help everyone, but he can’t do that because of his depression.
+B: The body issue topic didn’t seem like a gimmick, so it was well done; the depiction of depression and suicide; Frank really just wants to help everyone, but he can’t do that because of his depression/mental illness.

 M: A lot of the depression I had in my late 20s and early 30s was because I was wrestling with failing and not feeling like I had accomplished the things I wanted to accomplish and not doing the things I thought I would.
 I wasn’t in a relationship.
 I thought I was going to be married.
 A lot of the society pressures were on me.
 I felt like I needed to have a baby and a family.
 All my friends were getting married.
 I was alone.
 I had to be okay with not having a family and falling down and getting back up.